 Objects, collections, and properties

 All of the tables, queries, forms, reports, and fields in an Access database are individually known as objects.
 Every object has a name.
-Some objects are already named, such as the Contacts table in a database created from the Contacts database template.
+Some objects are already named, such as the Contacts table in a database created from the Microsoft Office Access Contacts template.
 When you create a new object, you give it a name.

 The set of all members of a particular type of object is known as a collection.
 For example, the set of all tables in a database is a collection.
 Some objects that are a member of a collection in your database can also be collections that contain other objects.
 For example, a table object is a collection that contains field objects.